 Take your time when you run into conflicts.
 The IT business can be a real pressure cooker and most people are bad at resolving issues.
 You don't have to decide anything right away - no matter how hard your partner insists on it.
 Take a week off.
 Take two.
 Take as long as you want - it's your business too!
 Talk to your friends and family and other people you trust.
 Stand your ground and fight back!

 Know-how is more valuable than money.
 Don't let your “business guy” steamroll you just because he owns the majority of the company.
-Lots of people have money - but only some understand the difference between LaunchAgents and LaunchDaemons.
+Lots of people have money - a lot fewer understand the difference between LaunchAgents and LaunchDaemons.

 Be involved in everything the company does.
 That will keep you active as well as give you a ton of new ideas and earn the respect of your peers.
 If your partner insists on you sticking to your narrow field of expertise - ask them why!